gnosek/falco-plugin-rs/falco_event/README.md

 ```

 On the other hand, if you do not expect any particular event type, but still want to have it
-as a strongly typed struct, you can use [events::RawEvent::load_any], which returns
+as a strongly typed struct, you can call `load::<AnyEvent>()`, where [events::types::AnyEvent]
-an `Event<AnyEvent>`, where [events::types::AnyEvent] is a large enum, encompassing all known event
+is a large enum, encompassing all known event types.
-types.

 Please note that the available methods in this case are very limited.
 Realistically, you can
 only expect a [std::fmt::Debug] implementation, though this may change over time.
 You can